m21gha/Project5/README.md

 https://github.com/kwikteam/npy-matlab
 (This is needed for coordinatetransformation function in Project5.m)

 The getdepthdata is a ros package that was created by Megha Martin to capture and save all the depth data whilst the Modelnew1_360.bag is running.

+RUN PROJECT5.M to SEE THE RESULTS!